-How to setup and use Kodi on your Android device
+How to set up and use Kodi on your Android device

 You want to get to the add-on menu with all the different add-on types listed along the left side of the screen.
 There you'll be able to tap the button to browse through the available add-ons.

-You can find video add-ons for over 100 different TV channels' online streaming catalogues and media sharing websites such as YouTube and Reddit, along with many international options.
+You can find video add-ons for over 100 different TV channels' online streaming catalogs and media sharing websites such as YouTube and Reddit, along with many international options.
 To install an add-on and see what it has to offer, simply select it and tap Install.

 Along with the add-ons found within the included Add-ons browser, you can go into the add-on settings and install from an online repository.
 Since those are often hosting add-ons that promote piracy, you're on your own if you choose to go that route.

 Watching Kodi on a tablet or phone when you're on the go is alright, but the best part is the way you can switch over to your Chromecast-enabled TV when you get home.
-Kodi doesn't support Chromecast directly, but you can cast your phone's screen to the TV.
+While Kodi doesn't support Chromecast directly, but you can cast your phone's screen to the TV, you're able to use your phone's screencasting ability for a quick workaround or use LocalCast.

-It's a pretty good workaround if you've got an older Android phone or tablet sitting around collecting dust.
-If it also happens to feature a microSD slot, it'll be that much easier to load it full of your favorite media.
-I used a secondary phone for my bedroom TV, which allowed me to cast my favorite shows to the Chromecast while keeping the full touch controls over everything right on hand.

-It did take some tweaking, including going into the audio settings and adjusting the volume and audio offset, but once it was set up, it was pretty great.
-The updated layout that's been optimized for touchscreen controls only makes things easier to navigate
+LocalCast is a great app for streaming content from your phone to a Chromecast, but it takes a few extra steps to get things working smoothly with Kodi.
+All you need to do is download and move an XML file into a Kodi folder on your device, and the next time you load a video in Kodi, LocalCast should launch giving you casting options to available Chromecasts.

-Of course, there's nothing stopping you from [adding Kodi to an NVIDIA Shield] or downloading Kodi for your PC or Mac and streaming your content that way from home.
+Of course, there's nothing stopping you from adding Kodi to a NVIDIA Shield or downloading Kodi for your PC or Mac and streaming your content that way from home.
 Simply put, Kodi gives you all the customization tools for Android to make it fit into TV setups around your home.

 Questions?